 Waders are under more global pressure today than at any time in the past, particularly long-distance migrants that depend upon the intertidal zone for refuelling and resting.
 Nearly half (48%) of wader species, where a population trend is known, are in decline.
 That is why Rick and Elis Simpson set up Wader Quest in 2012.

 We support Community Wader Conservation where local groups and communities, mostly volunteers, work to protect their local wader populations whether they are breeding, passage or non-breeding populations.
-We think of this as the conservation arm of ‘citizen science’ and believe it to be equally as important.
+We think of this as the conservation arm of ‘citizen science’ and believe it to be equally, if not more, important.
 We also believe that the cumulative effect of these small conservation projects is significant and it gives concerned people a real sense that they are able to become involved and that they are making a tangible difference in their own back yard to tackle an acute global ecological crisis.

-We also assist with small research projects that struggle to find other funding by purchase of equipment and tools.
+We also assist with small research projects that struggle to find other funding by purchase of equipment and tools, particularly if they can show some sort of community involvement.

-The Trustees adopted the Constitution in March 2104 that sets out Wader Quest’s aims and objectives to operate within the structure of being a charity.
-In the meantime, we have been notified by Her Majesty’s Revenue and Customs (HMRC) that we are now recognised as a charity for tax purposes.
-This is good news as we can now take advantage of Gift Aid from donations made by British taxpayers and benefit from other tax exemptions.
-It also means that our finances are subject to strict rules and scrutiny and this should allay any worries that potential sponsors and donors have until we become fully registered.
+The Trustees adopted a Constitution in March 2104 that set out Wader Quest’s aims and objectives to operate within the structure of being a charity.
+In the meantime, Her Majesty’s Revenue and Customs (HMRC) recognised Wader Quest as a charity for tax purposes.
+This was good news as we can take advantage of Gift Aid from donations made by British taxpayers.
+In June 2019, with a revised constitution, we successfully completed the registration of Wader Quest with the charities commission, enhancing our standing and improving our prospects of growing to become a real force for wader conservation.

-We do not take a wage and 100% of donations, Friends subscriptions and sponsorship payments are guaranteed to go to conservation projects.
+We do not take a wage and 100% of all donations are guaranteed to go to conservation projects.

 We have the great pleasure of working with many like-minded people and very much appreciate their feedback about the work we are doing.